Taldykorgan Airport

+Taldykorgan Airport is classified as a national aerodrome in the latest AIP.
+It has a single runway with a length of 3001 × 50 m.

 The Airport houses the 604th Air Base of the Armed Forces of the Republic of Kazakhstan, one of four fast jet facilities in the country operating mainly MiG-27s and Su-27s (previously the 129th Fighter-Bomber Regiment).